camunda/camunda-docs-manual/content/user-guide/process-engine/batch.md

 ---

+Batch is a concept to offload workload from the current execution to be processed in the background.
+This allows to run a process engine command asynchronously on a large set of instances without blocking.
+Also it decouples the separate command invocations from each other.

-A batch represents a set of jobs which executes a command in the context of the process engine.
-For example the [process instance migration][migration] command can be executed using a batch.
-This allows the user to migrate process instances asynchronously.
+For example the [process instance migration][migration] command can be [executed using a batch][batch-migration].
+This allows to migrate process instances asynchronously.
+In a synchronous process instance migration all migrations are executed in a single transaction.
+This first of all requires all of them to succeed to commit the transaction.
+And also for a large set of process instances the transaction can become to large to even be committed to the database.
+With a batch migration both of these traits change.
+A batch executes the migration in smaller chunks which than share a single transaction and depend on each other.

+Benefits:

+- asynchronous (non-blocking) execution
+- execution can utilize multiple threads and job executors
+- decoupling of execution, i.e. every batch execution jobs uses its own transaction

+Disadvantages:

+- manual polling for completion of the batch
+- contention with other jobs executed by the process engine
+- a batch can fail partially while a subset was already executed, e.g. some process instances were migrated where others failed

+Technically a batch represents a set of jobs which execute a command in the context of the process engine.

 The batch utilizes the [job executor][] of the process engine to execute the batch jobs.
 A single batch consists of three job types:

 - Seed job: creates all batch execution jobs required to complete the batch
-- Execution jobs: the actual execution of the batch command, i.e. the process instance migration
+- Execution jobs: the actual execution of the batch command, e.g. the process instance migration
 - Monitor job: after the seed job finished it monitors the progress of the batch execution and completion